 What Does the ADA Support?

 The Annual Diocesan Appeal (ADA) is the major fundraising effort conducted annually throughout our 23‐county Diocese with all parishes participating.
-The appeal provides almost three-fourths of the operating revenue the Diocese needs to fulfill its vital mission on an annual basis.
-Through the ADA we are able to supports vital ministries—forming seminarians, serving the poor, providing youth faith formation, and so much more.
+The appeal provides over 2/3 of the operating revenue the Diocese needs to fulfill its vital mission on an annual basis.
+Your support strengthens ministries —forming seminarians, serving the poor, providing youth faith formation, and so much more.
 Every contribution advances our local Church where God’s love is encountered, shared, and celebrated.

 ADA Fast Facts